loerac/Rullo/README.md

 # Rullo
 Finds all the possible combinations of a set from a rullo puzzle using combinatorics.
 Combination function was given from http://rosettacode.org/wiki/Combinations#C.2B.2B

+# Currently working on
+Finding a better way to enter the set

 # Getting Started
 Use the GNU g++ compiler for main.cpp